SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         Otherwise, you need to enable it by setting the environment variable `DOCKER_BUILDKIT=1` before building the image.

-        Try changing your Dockerfile and rebuilding the image.
-You should see that the build process is much faster.
+        Try changing your Dockerfile and rebuild the image twice e.g. first time running `docker build ...` it will still take some time as it needs to fill up the cache.
+The second time you run `docker build ...` you should see that the build process is much faster.

 15. Remember, if you are ever in doubt about how files are organized inside a Docker image, you always have the option of starting the image in interactive mode: